AnotherLaughingMan/Zer0Talk-Releases/Audit.md

-# P2PTalk Workspace Audit
+# ZTalk Workspace Audit

-This document summarizes the project’s scope, context, and a file-by-file inventory with concise roles to help onboard and align contributors.
+This document summarizes the project's scope, context, and a file-by-file inventory with concise roles to help onboard and align contributors.

 ## Context and scope

-# ZTalk Workspace Audit

 ## Project Overview